The Call for Proposals under the Smart Grid Component of EIP is now closed following the submission deadline of 23:59 EST, March 4, 2018.

 - provincial, territorial, regional and municipal governments and their departments and agencies where applicable as initial recipients.

-Join the Smart Grid Program Webinar
+Materials from the Smart Grid Program Webinar

 Why is Canada investing in Smart Grids?